An approach to categorification of Verma modules: Topological Grothendieck groups

 An exact, graded functor $\Phi\colon \cC \rightarrow \cC'$ gives rise to a $\bZ\llbracket q \rrbracket [q^{-1}]$-linear map $G_0(\cC) \rightarrow G_0(\cC')$.
 Also, there is an obvious $\bZ\llbracket q \rrbracket [q^{-1}]$-linear injection $\boldsymbol G_0(\cC) \hookrightarrow G_0(\cC)$.
 We define $[\Phi] : \boldsymbol G_0(\cC) \rightarrow \boldsymbol G_0(\cC')$ as the composition $\boldsymbol G_0(\cC) \hookrightarrow G_0(\cC) \rightarrow G_0(\cC') \twoheadrightarrow \boldsymbol G_0(\cC')$.

 \begin{exe} Let $R$ be a $\Bbbk$-algebra as in the Example~\ref{ex:Rmod}.
 Consider the category $R\lfmod$ of locally finite dimensional $R$-modules, with the dimensions left bounded and degree $0$ morphisms.
-It has the local Jordan-H\"older property and every $\bZ$-composition series is left bounded.
+It has the local Jordan--H\"older property and every $\bZ$-composition series is left bounded.
 Moreover we have the following inclusions of full subcategories

 \end{exe}

 Moreover, if the category has enough projectives, then projective resolutions of the simple objects can give a change of basis, such that the topological Grothendieck group becomes also freely generated by the projective objects.